spellshift/realm/docs/_docs/dev-guide/tavern.md

 2. Execute [Tasks](/user-guide/terminology#task) (happens in parallel and may not finish within one loop)
 3. Report available output from [Task](/user-guide/terminology#task) execution
 4. Sleep for an interval and repeat

+## Custom oauth2 backend

+If you can't use the default google oauth2 backend Realm has a flexible implementation that allows you to implement your own backends.